blakelee/Mobile-Call-Log-App/README.md

 I did make a MockCallLogRespository the could be used to simulate multiple new call logs coming in.
 I have used a mock model in the past to simulate an entire flow with all the events that would be expected in the real world.

+Another key consideration was observing the call log.
+The idea is that we only register the receiver when something is subscribed to it.
+When that subscription is disposed, we unregister the receiver.
+If this was used in multiple places I would consider changing the function to a private val, adding a share() to the end of it, and the observeCallLog() function would return the val we created.
+That way it doesn't register many receivers and just keeps the one.
 ```